denik/vwoptimize/README.md

   * [Text processing](#text-processing)
 * [Saving &amp; loading configuration](#saving--loading-configuration)

-## Hyper-parameter tuning
+# Hyper-parameter tuning

-vwoptimize.py can automatically select the best hyper-parameters, by doing grid search for discrete and Nelder-Mead search for continuous parameters.
+vwoptimize.py can automatically select the best hyper-parameters, by doing grid search for discrete and Nelder-Mead search for continuous parameters or by optimizing all parameters at once using [hyperopt](https://github.com/hyperopt/hyperopt).

+## Using grid-search

 In order to enable grid search, list possible values separated by a slash and append a question mark.
 For example,